combax/Fine-tuning-and-Benchmarking-legal-LLMs/README.md

   -  (consumer_contracts_qa: 0.8637, contract_qa: 0.9744, hearsay: 0.6866, legal_reasoning_causality: 0.7695, personal_jurisdiction: 0.6305, proa: 0.9574)
   -  **QLoRA/LoRA excelled in specialized tasks** like contract_nli (all 3), jcrew_blocker, muad (all 2) and ucc_v_common_law compared to 7B.

+---

+Furthermore, I plan to benchmark other fine-tuning techniques, effictive or not.
+For example: LoRA+, Delta-LoRA, VeRA, and many more.
+But scope isn't limited to PEFT methods, as other methods like adapter-based methods, prefix tuning, knowledge distillation, and layer freezing are also available.